-The study was conducted in the Department of Pulmonary, Critical care and Sleep Medicine, in collaboration with the Department of Psychiatry, Government Medical College and Hospital, Sector-32, Chandigarh, India.
+The study was conducted in the Department of Pulmonary, Critical Care and Sleep Medicine, in collaboration with the Department of Psychiatry, Government Medical College and Hospital, Sector-32, Chandigarh, India.
 This was a longitudinal interventional study.

-Adult patients diagnosed with COPD as per Global Initiative for Obstructive lung disease (GOLD) guidelines [7], and managed in the Department of Pulmonary, Critical care and Sleep Medicine, were included in the study.
+Adult patients diagnosed with COPD as per Global Initiative for Obstructive Lung Disease (GOLD) guidelines [7], and managed in the Department of Pulmonary, Critical Care and Sleep Medicine, were included in the study.

-Exclusion Criteria: Patients were excluded if they were less than 18 years of age, refused consent, were uncooperative, had a lack of competency in completing the questionnaires, had psychiatric illness prior to the diagnosis of COPD and/ or were on treatment for the same, had evident memory deficits on clinical assessment.
+Patients were excluded if they were less than 18 years of age, refused consent, were uncooperative, had a lack of competency in completing the questionnaires, had psychiatric illness before the diagnosis of COPD, and/or were on treatment for the same, had evident memory deficits on clinical assessment.

-The optimum sample size was calculated based on the assumption regarding the anticipated improvement in respiratory and psychological parameters in patients of COPD.
-Based on clinical experience, it was expected that pulmonary intervention alone will result in about

-40% improvement whereas the addition of psychiatric intervention will result in improvement in 75% cases.
-Taking 80% power of the test and 5% level of significance the optimal sample size came out to be 26.
+The optimum sample size was calculated based on the assumption regarding the anticipated improvement in respiratory and psychological parameters in patients with COPD.
+Based on clinical experience, it was expected that pulmonary intervention alone would result in about 40% improvement whereas the addition of psychiatric intervention would result in improvement in 75% of cases.
+Taking 80% power of the test and 5% level of significance, the optimal sample size came out to be 26.
 Accordingly, it was planned to recruit 26 patients each in the three groups.

-Necessary information was given and informed consent was obtained from each patient.
-Each participant was subjected at baseline to detailed medical history, general physical and systemic examination and routine investigations.
-Arterial blood gas analysis, chest radiograph and electrocardiography was also done.
+Necessary information was given, and informed consent was obtained from each patient.
+Each participant was subjected at baseline to detailed medical history, general physical and systemic examination, and routine investigations.
+Arterial blood gas analysis, chest radiograph, and electrocardiography were also done.
 Each patient was initially assessed through cardiopulmonary exercise evaluation.
-The parameters used for pulmonary assessment were Forced Expiratory Volume in first second (FEV1) measured by spirometry [7], Six-minute walk distance (6-MWD) for exercise capacity [8], St. George's Respiratory Questionnaire (SGRQ) [9], and Modified medical research council (mMRC) scale for dyspnoea [7].
+The parameters used for pulmonary assessment were forced expiratory volume in the first second (FEV1) measured by spirometry [7], 6-minute walk distance (6-MWD) for exercise capacity [8], St. George's Respiratory Questionnaire (SGRQ) [9] and modified medical research council (mMRC) scale for dyspnea [7].

-Each patient underwent psychological assessment using General Health Questionnaire-12 (GHQ-12) Hindi version.10 GHQ-12 is a 12-item screening instrument commonly used for measuring psychological distress and is validated in the Indian population [10-12].
-Based on its score, the participants were divided into 3 groups of 26 patients each.
+Each patient underwent psychological assessment using the General Health Questionnaire-12 (GHQ-12) Hindi version.[10]
+GHQ-12 is a 12-item screening instrument commonly used for measuring psychological distress and is validated in the Indian population [10-12].
+Based on its score, the participants were divided into three groups of 26 patients each.

-Group A consisted of patients with GHQ-12 score \leq 3, i.e. "psychologically healthy COPD patients".
+Group A consisted of patients with GHQ-12 \leq 3, i.e., "psychologically healthy COPD patients".
 They received PR (twice a week session for 8 weeks) and standard medical management of the disease (Figure 1).

-Those patients who had GHQ-12 score >3 were counselled regarding detailed assessment by psychiatrist, and were divided into two groups: Group B and C. Group B patients were given PR along with standard medical management, and treatment by the consultant Department of Psychiatry, from the same institution.
+Those patients who had GHQ-12>3 were counseled regarding detailed assessment by a psychiatrist and were divided into two groups: group B and C. Group B patients were given PR along with standard medical management, and treatment by the consultant Department of Psychiatry from the same institution.
 The treatment provided by the psychiatrist was tailored to the needs of the individual patient.
-Based on a clinical interview, the psychiatrist chose the treatment amongst the three modalities i.e. medications, supportive psychotherapy or a combination of the two on the basis of severity of the psychological morbidity.
-The patient was called for follow-up as per need.
+Based on a clinical interview, the psychiatrist chose the treatment amongst the three modalities i.e., medications, supportive psychotherapy, or a combination of the two, based on psychological morbidity severity.
+The patient was called for follow-up as needed.

+Figure 1.
+Medical management of the disease.
+GHQ-12, General Health Questionnaire-12.

 Every effort was made to match the follow-up day visit with the scheduled PR visit.
-Those patients who refused assessment and management by the psychiatrist constituted Group C. They, along with their relatives, were explained by the pulmonologist about the cause, course and management of COPD in detail and the need to remain compliant to treatment.
-The pulmonologist also delivered structured counselling and educative sessions, encompassing the need of PR and medical management, their effectiveness in improving the lung condition as well as possible secondary improvement in the psychological state (Figure 1).
+Those patients who refused assessment and management by the psychiatrist constituted group C. They, along with their relatives, were explained by the pulmonologist about the cause, course, and management of COPD in detail and the need to remain compliant with treatment.
+The pulmonologist also delivered structured counseling and educative sessions, encompassing the need for PR and medical management, their effectiveness in improving the lung condition as well as possible secondary improvement in the psychological state (Figure 1).